foss-scribe/ttm-skills-audit/readme.md

 ## Installation and requirements

 Requirements are straight forward and this should run on most shared hosting providers.
 The target platform is PHP 5.6 or later but older versions (down to 5.4) should work.
+If I move from the current shared hosting provider to a VPS, I'll migrate the code to require PHP 7.

 The target database is MySQL but the PDO class I've included should make it easy to swap out MySQL for a database of your choice.
 You also require Google reCAPTCHA for your site.

 Installation